ryanvilbrandt/pywallpaper/README.md

 * Display images in a given file list
 * Allow picking of file lists from within the app
-* App will watch for file changes in added folders
+* Add ability to remove folders that were added to file lists
 * Option to create auto-collage of random images for each wallpaper